New Zealand Young Labour: Conference

-The Young Labour Conference, held annually, and doubling as the sector's Annual General Meeting, is the highest decision-making body of Young Labour.
-It elects the Executive, alters the Constitution and decides the sector's policy priorities for the current year.
-The Conference also functions as a social and activism highlight on the Young Labour calendar, with addresses from Members of Parliament and activities such as canvassing commonly being a part of the programme.
+The Young Labour Conference, held annually, and doubling as the sector's annual general meeting, is the highest decision-making body of Young Labour.
+It elects the executive, alters the constitution and decides the sector's policy priorities for the current year.
+The conference also functions as a social and activism highlight on the Young Labour calendar, with addresses from Members of Parliament and activities such as canvassing commonly being a part of the programme.

-Policy Priorities
+Policy priorities

 Each year Young Labour selects a number of policy priorities at its conference.
-These become the target for Young Labour members to ensure their passage at the Annual Conference of the Labour Party.
-These are advanced by Young Labour members playing an active role in debates at the Regional and Annual Conferences of the Party.
-In addition, Young Labour elects a representative to the Party's Policy Council who plays a role in ensuring Young Labour members' policy ideas are heard in the party.
+These become the target for Young Labour members to ensure their passage at the annual conference of the Labour Party.
+These are advanced by Young Labour members playing an active role in debates at the regional and annual conferences of the party.
+In addition, Young Labour elects a representative to the Party's policy council who plays a role in ensuring Young Labour members' policy ideas are heard in the party.

 Campaigns

 Young Labour is an important part of the Labour Party's volunteer base at national and local elections.
 Young Labour members are involved in canvassing, election-day volunteering, and campaign managing across the country.
 Young Labour also runs public campaigns on certain political or policy issues that the sector deems important to young people.
-In addition, Young Labour runs an annual Campaign Leadership School to train members in the skills of executing successful political campaigns, and a Summer School (open to the wider party) to have discussions and workshops on the wider direction of Labour in government and in opposition.
+In addition, Young Labour runs an annual campaign leadership school to train members in the skills of executing successful political campaigns, and a summer school (open to the wider party) to have discussions and workshops on the wider direction of Labour in government and in opposition.

 Structure

-Executive Committee
+Executive committee

-The Executive Committee is elected annually at the Young Labour Conference.
-The Executive Committee is made up of a President, Māori Vice President, Women's Vice President, Regional Vice President, Secretary, Treasurer, International Officer, Policy and Campaigns Officer, Communications Officer, Policy Council Representative, and Youth Vice-President.
-The Youth Vice-President is an ex officio role on the committee, and is voted on by the Party's membership at its Annual Conference, however Young Labour chooses a candidate to endorse.
+The executive committee is elected annually at the Young Labour Conference.
+The executive committee is made up of a President, Māori Vice President, Women's Vice President, Regional Vice President, Secretary, Treasurer, Communications Officer, International Secretary, Policy and Campaigns Officer, Policy Council Representative, and Youth Vice-President.
+The Youth Vice-President is an ex officio role on the committee, and sits on the Labour Party's governing body, New Zealand Council.
+The role is voted on by the party's membership at its annual conference.

-Regional Committee
+Regional committee

-The Regional Committee is elected annually at the Young Labour Conference and is made up of representatives from every region, as well as branch chairs from across the country.
+The regional committee is elected annually at the Young Labour Conference and is made up of representatives from every region, as well as branch chairs from across the country.
+It is chaired by the regional vice president.

-Sector Committee
+Sector committee

-The Sector Committee is elected annually at the Young Labour Conference.
-The Sector Committee is chaired by the Māori Vice President and Women's Vice President.
-It is made up of a Rainbow Organiser, Māori Co-Organisers, a Women's Organiser, a Pasifika Organiser, a Kirk Organiser (representing the disabled community), Affiliates Organiser (representing union members), Rural and Regional Organiser, Local Government Organiser, and Multicultural Organiser.
+The sector committee is elected annually at the Young Labour Conference.
+The sector committee is chaired by the Māori vice president and women's vice president.
+It is made up of a rainbow organiser, Māori co-organisers, a women's organiser, a Pasifika organiser, a Kirk organiser (representing the disabled community), affiliates organiser (representing affiliated union members), rural and regional organiser, local government organiser, and multicultural organiser.